 The Schools and Staffing Survey (SASS) was conducted by NCES seven times between 1987 through 2011.
 SASS was an integrated study public and private school districts, schools, principals, and teachers designed to provide descriptive data on the context of elementary and secondary education and policymakers a variety of statistics on the condition of education in the United States.
 The SASS system covers a wide range of topics from teacher demand, teacher and principal characteristics, general conditions in schools, principals' and teachers' perceptions of school climate and problems in their schools, teacher compensation, district hiring and retention practices, to basic characteristics of the student population.

 SASS had four core components: the School Questionnaire, the Teacher Questionnaire, the Principal Questionnaire, and the School District Questionnaire, which was known as the Teacher Demand and Shortage Questionnaire until the 1999–2000 SASS administration.
 These questionnaires were sent to respondents in public, private, and Bureau of Indian Education/tribal schools.
 In 1999-2000, public charter schools were also included in the sample.
 For the 2003–04, 2007–08, and 2011–12 SASS, a sample of public charter schools were included in the sample as part of the public school questionnaire.

 Many of the same survey questions were used in each cross-sectional cycle of the survey, allowing researchers to investigate trends over time.
 Core survey items in the school, principal, and teacher questionnaires have been retained in the NTPS.
 The questionnaires for each of the seven rounds of SASS are available online and can be downloaded from the Questionnaires page.

 Although the core objectives of SASS remained fairly constant during its seven administrations between 1987–88 and 2010–11, SASS changed to accommodate emerging issues in elementary and secondary education.
 Items were added, deleted, and reworded across the seven cycles.
 SASS included some questionnaires that were discontinued in later administrations.

 The Student Records Questionnaire, Library Media Center Questionnaire, and Library Media Specialist/Librarian Questionnaire were added in 1993–94.
 Each of these new questionnaires was administered in public, private, and Indian schools.
-The Library Media Center Questionnaire was continued in the 1999–2000 and 2003–04 rounds of SASS.
+The Library Media Center Questionnaire was continued in later rounds of SASS.
 The Student Records and Library Media Specialist/Librarian Questionnaires were last administered in 1993–94.